zola-25/zola-25.github.io/_posts/2023-02-03-maintaining-authentication-state-with-session-cookies.md

 tags: authentication security HTTPS HSTS state session cookie sessionID set-cookie ASP.NET-Core HttpOnly SameSite Secure
 is_series: true
 series_title: "Web Security"
-series_number: 2
+series_number: 4
 ---

 This is a widely used, browser-based approach for allowing a user to maintain their authentication state, thus avoiding having them constantly re-authenticate when accessing protected resources.

 It's straightforward, and we'll demonstrate a simple implementation in ASP.NET Core, without using any external libraries.

-However it has numerous security vulnerabilities if misconfigured, so for production-use it is nearly always implemented on the server using proven third-party libaries, such as those available for .NET and PHP.
+However it has numerous security vulnerabilities if misconfigured, so for production-use it is nearly always implemented on the server using proven third-party libraries, such as those available for .NET and PHP.

 ### Session Cookie Authentication Steps:

 1) A user submits their username and password through a traditional HTML form.
 Since these are plain, unencrypted values, the connection to the server should *always* be over HTTPS.
-The request should always be a POST request as the credentials will be stored in the HTTP body, instead of a GET request where the credentials will be appended to the request URL which is recorded in browser history, as well as potentally being forwarded to external sites in the Referer header.
+The request should always be a POST request as the credentials will be stored in the HTTP body, instead of a GET request where the credentials will be appended to the request URL which is recorded in browser history, as well as potentially being forwarded to external sites in the Referer header.

 2) The server receives this request and validates the credentials.
 It then generates a unique, unguessable session ID using an [Cryptographically secure pseudorandom number generator](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) (CSPRNG).